 15. Protection for family and personal violence victims

-Victims of family and personal violence will be able to terminate their tenancy to ensure they aren’t held liable for the debts of the perpetrators.
+Victims of family and personal violence are able to terminate their tenancy to ensure they aren’t held liable for the debts of the perpetrators.

 In the event that a tenancy is terminated due to family or personal violence, rental providers and their agents are prohibited from listing the victim on a residential tenancy database.